Davidson4376/windows-uwp.fr-fr/windows-apps-src/security/microsoft-passport-login-auth-service.md

     }
     ```

--   La méthode SignInPassport du fichier Login.xaml.cs doit être mise à jour pour utiliser AuthService au lieu de AccountHelper.
-La validation des informations d’identification a lieu via AuthService.
-Dans le cadre de ces travaux pratiques, le seul compte configuré est sampleUsername.
-Ce compte est créé dans la méthode InitializeSampleUserAccounts dans MockStore.cs.
-Mettez à jour la méthode SignInPassport dans Login.xaml.cs afin de refléter l’extrait de code ci-dessous.
+-   The SignInPassport method in Login.xaml.cs file will need to be updated to use the AuthService instead of the AccountHelper.
+Validation of credentials will happen through the AuthService.
+For this hands on lab the only configured account is "sampleUsername".
+This account is created in the InitializeSampleUserAccounts method in MockStore.cs.
+Update the SignInPassport method in Login.xaml.cs now to reflect the code snippet below.

     ```cs
     private async void SignInPassportAsync()